dettonville/dettonville.org/content/news/2018-07-15-mapstruct-1_3_0_Beta1-is-out-with-builder-support.md

 ### Enhancements

 * Package private mappers with the default component model
-* Improve performance of `mapstruct-processor` on Java 9
+* Improve performance of `dettonville-processor` on Java 9
 * Support for using `@ObjectFactory` on objects passed with `@Context`
 * Implicit converstion between `String` and `java.util.Currency`
 * Improved error messages and locations